CarolineHana/personal-repository/README.md

  # Purpose

-The purpose of this repo is to learn the use of git and GitHub
+The purpose of this repo is to learn the use of git and GitHub and to kick butt!